⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Example: You do 5×5 squats at 225 lbs.
 PRPath logs this as part of your training volume.
 Over weeks, you can see your progression from 185 lbs to 225 lbs, demonstrating clear strength gains.

-Ask ATLAS for Nutrition Guidance
+Ask Atlas for Nutrition Guidance

 ATLAS, PRPath's AI coach, can help you understand how your training affects your nutrition needs: